VitalLabs/probe/README.md

 ## Concepts

-* Probe - a lexical statement that captures live program state
-* Probe layer - an agent that applies policies to probe state
+* Probe - Any mechanism that extracts dynamic state during program execution;
+  a probe typically returns lexical, dynamic, and host information as well as user-provided data.
+Probes can include function entry/exit/exceptions as well.
+Easy to extend, for example, to add a watcher probe on an agent or atom, etc.
+* State - The map returned by a probe
-* Policy - A singleton or seq of fns, fn symbols, and/or keywords naming a policy.
+* Policy - A name for one or more operations to transform probe state.
+A singleton or seq of fns, fn symbols, and/or keywords naming a policy.
 Policy seqs operate much like ring middleware, but are easier to modify at runtime to capture / ignore various subsets of state.
 * Catalog - Global map storing named policies